Counseling psychology: Professional journals

+These articles are different throughout the world.
 In Australia, counseling psychology articles are published in the counseling psychology section of the Australian Psychologist.
 In Europe, the scholarly journals of the profession include the European Journal of Counselling Psychology (under the auspices of the European Association of Counselling Psychology) and the Counselling Psychology Review (under the auspices of the British Psychological Society).
 Counselling Psychology Quarterly is an international interdisciplinary publication of Routledge (part of the Taylor & Francis Group).